Betty Eagleton: Storylines

-Betty was born in Beckindale in 1929, but left to work as a tiller girl in London.
+Betty was born in Beckindale in January 1934, but left to work as a tiller girl in London.
 She later returned to Beckindale and married old school friend, Wally Eagleton in 1954.
 Following Wally's death in 1993, Betty returns to Beckindale village and finds her former partner Seth Armstrong (Stan Richards).
 They reconcile and host a 1940s theme night at Christmas.
 Betty regularly stands up for her beliefs, and even tries to call off Zoe Tate's (Leah Bracknell) lesbian wedding.

 Betty's former boyfriend Reggie arrives in the village.
 It transpires that Betty and Reggie dated while working in the Windmill Theatre in London.
 On the day she went to tell him she was expecting their baby, she found him in bed with another woman and had an abortion.
 This left her unable to have any children of her own, which she kept a secret.
 Knowing this, Reggie tries to blackmail Betty by threatening to tell Seth.
 Instead, Betty tells him herself and Seth drives Reggie out of the village.
-Betty decides to visit her friend Kathy Glover (Malandra Burrows) in Australia and goes on an extended holiday.
+Betty decides to visit her friend Kathy Glover (Malandra Burrows) in Australia and goes on an extended holiday in early 2004.
 Seth joins her, but she gets homesick and returns to Emmerdale alone several months later.
-On his way home, Seth dies on the aeroplane; Betty was waiting at the airport when Kathy tells her the news that he has died.
+On his way home in October 2005, Seth dies on the aeroplane; Betty was waiting at the airport when Kathy tells her the news that he has died.

 After Seth's funeral, Betty takes the coffin and buries it in the countryside, helped by Laurel Thomas (Charlotte Bellamy), Zak Dingle (Steve Halliwell) and Sam Dingle (James Hooton).
 A fake coffin arrives containing a sack of sand and is buried in the Emmerdale cemetery.
 The funeral also sees the brief return of Betty and Seth's former lodger, Biff Fowler (Stuart Wade).
 Soon after, Alan Turner (Richard Thorp) moves in with Betty.
 After lamenting a lack of contact with his son, Terence Turner (Nick Brimble), Betty gets in touch with him and convinces him to return to the village.
 It soon emerges that Terence sexually abused his sister, Steph Stokes (Lorraine Chase), as a child; Betty discovers this and warns Alan.
 However, he struggles to accept this and lashes out at Betty, before moving into Holdgate Farm with Terence.
 Alan realises the truth not long after and apologetically returns.
 Steph's new husband, Adam Forsythe (Richard Shelton), murders Terence soon after this, and both Adam and Steph are sent to prison for their crime.
 As Betty and Alan struggle to get over this, a new person enters Betty's life: Sandy Thomas (Freddie Jones), the father of local vicar Ashley Thomas (John Middleton).
 Ashley and Sandy are estranged, so Sandy moves in with Betty and Alan.